digital-asset/daml/docs/source/daml/anti-patterns.rst

 The drawbacks of maintaining status variables in contracts are:

 * It is harder to understand the state of the ledger since you have to inspect contracts
-* More complex application code is required since it has to condition on the state the contract
+* More complex application code is required since it has to condition on the state of the contract
 * Within the contract code, having many choices on a contract can make it ambiguous as to how to advance the workflow forward
-* The contract code can become complex supporting all the various way to update its internal state
+* The contract code can become complex supporting all the various ways to update its internal state
 * Information can be leaked to parties who are not involved in the exercising of a choice
 * It is harder to update the ledger/models/application if a new state is introduced
 * Increased error checking code required to verify the state transitions are correct